 National Turkmen cuisine: history, features and descriptions of popular dishes.

 It is well known that culinary traditions of various nations develop under the influence of two conditions: historical and geographical.
-A nomadic lifestyle, severe conditions of living in the desert - all these factors affected the culinary traditions of the Turkmen.
-One of the national cuisine main features is simplicity and affordability in terms of both products choice and cooking methods.
+A nomadic lifestyle, severe conditions of living in the desert - all these factors affected Turkmenistan cuisine formation and culinary traditions.
+One of the main features of the Turkmenistan cuisine is simplicity and affordability in terms of both products choice and cooking methods.

 The most popular dish in Turkmenistan is pilav.
 It is cooked from lamb, carrots, rice and onions.
 Shurpa is another widespread dish - mutton broth with potatoes and tomatoes.